Tuesday, 1 October 2024

 As I type, the proverbial balloon is going up in the Middle East.
 The BBC is announcing an Iranian missile attack against Israel and Iran has made it clear that it is prepared to mount another.
 Israeli troops have entered Lebanon and Israel is continuing to carry out airstrikes in urban areas.
 Hezbollah remains defiant, despite a number of its key operatives and leaders being liquidated by surgical airstrikes that only killed a few innocent civilians - at least that's how the Israelis see it.
 Instead of entering the discussion of present events, at this point, I would like to draw attention to the approaching first anniversary of the present situation on October 7th.

 Last year, shortly after the October 7th Hamas incursion into Israel, I wrote a post titled "Hamas - a Provocation Too Far?".
 I contended that the Hamas onslaught, and attendant atrocities, were a deliberate provocation to draw Israel into a massive over-reaction that would cause huge civilian casualties and lead to international opinion turning against Israel.
 It brought me up with a jolt when I stumbled upon a post I wrote in 2014, and had part-forgotten about.
 In "Israel, Gaza and a Hamas Victory", I wrote about the Gaza conflict of that year, which was on nothing like the scale of the present ongoing conflict.
-Hamas killed three Israeli civilians and Israel launched a furious punitive strike by way of retaliation - like that we saw in Gaza following the October 7th attacks last year, but much more intense and lasting to the present day.
+Hamas killed three Israeli civilians and Israel launched a furious punitive strike by way of retaliation - like that we saw in Gaza following the October 7th attacks last year, but, of course, the latter has been much more intense and has lasted to the present day.
 The UN said that both sides had committed war crimes in 2014 - this is even more the case now.
 Back then, I hoped that things might improve.
 Well, hope springs eternal, but I got that wrong.
 But I think I got one thing right.
 I said (quoting myself):

 "...we should not let our feelings for the deaths of innocents in Gaza or Israel cloud our judgement or analysis of the underlying strategic achievements and blunders of both parties."